b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 1 for `male`.
 As before we can use this formula for prediction (either write one of our own or use `Glm.predict` we met before).

-We may also want to fit a model with an interaction term to see if we gain some additional precision in our predictions.
+We may also want to fit a model with an interaction term (`+ Age&Sex`) to see if we gain some additional precision in our predictions.

 ```jl
 s1 = """